kjmillen8/Homework/README.md

 # Homework
-Where I will upload homework in folders organized by due date
+Where I will upload homework.

-Note on Excel File Starterbook.xlsx, uploaded 8/1/2020, is in draft